saluspopuli/saluspopuli/README.md

 - 👋 Hi, I’m @saluspopuli
 - 👀 I’m interested in ...
-  - Anything low-level
+  - Anything low-level and game dev related!

 - 🌱 I’m currently learning ...
-  - Python and Assembly
+  - Python and Godot

 - 💞️ I’m looking to collaborate on ...
-  - Projects that involve Arduinos
+  - Game development

 - 📫 How to reach me ...
   - You can reach me on discord at @salius